-Rev. Date Nature of Changes Approved By 1 01/01/16 Original issue.
+Rev. Date Nature of Changes Approved By

+1 01/01/2016 Original issue.
+Kyle Devine

+2 06/12/2021 Updated document number, formatting and references to relevant controlled document numbers added.
 Kyle Devine

 3. DEFINITIONS

 - 3.1.
 Risk: A negative effect of uncertainty. - 3.2.
 Opportunity: A positive effective of uncertainty. - 3.3.
 Risk Assessment: a systematic investigation and analysis of potential risks, combined with the assignment of severities of probabilities and consequences.
 These are used to rate risks in order to prioritize the mitigation of high risks. - 3.4.
 Risk Mitigation: a plan developed with the intent of addressing all known or possible risks and preventing their occurrence. - 3.5.
 FMEA (Failure Mode Effects Analysis): a specific risk treatment method which ranks risks by probability and consequence.